Logo

 , Dialing Complete

-SIA Format: The SIA Format is selected with the command AT-A2<CR>.
-With SIA Format selected a modified dialing command is used to transfer the SIA formatted message see command below.
+SIA Format: The command AT-A2<CR> selects SIA Format..
+SIA Format uses a modified dialing command to transfer the SIA formatted message, see below.

 ATDxx!2YYYY<CR> or ATD!xxx!2yyyy<CR>

-In the above command xxx represents the number to be dialed.
-The d identifies the digits that follow as SIA formatted data.
-The characters YYYY represent the SIA fromatted message.
+"xxx" is the number to be dialed.
+The "2" identifies the following digits as SIA formatted data.
+The characters "YYYY" are the SIA fromatted message.
 A maximum of 63 characters may be included in the Contact ID message.
 Additional data can be sent using AT!2zzz.

-Other commands and registers are also used in the Contact ID messaging.
-The AT-E and AT-Q commands determine how an Acknowledgement tone will be handled.
+Other commands and registers are also used in the SIA messaging.
+The AT-E and AT-Q commands determine handling of the Acknowledgement tone.
 AT-R selects the SIA Format Column Parity calculation.
 S42, S61, S62, S7, S90, S92, S96, S99 and S102 control handshaking in SIA mode.

 b Busy Tone Detected